 I looked down at my phone to see how many miles I had clocked walking through the city that day: 19.3.
 No wonder I was exhausted.
 Making my way into the apartment, I searched for anything edible in the old-fashioned kitchen.
 A bar of chocolate and an apple were propped up against an Italian espresso Moka Pot.
 Caffeine, an apple, and more caffeine?
 It looked like it was time to track down some authentic Hungarian cousine… would pizza count?

-The night before I had ridden the massive white ferris wheel to get a view of the city from above, then photographed the beautifully lit Chain Bridge.
+The night before, I had ridden the massive white ferris wheel to get a view of the city from above and then photographed the beautifully lit Chain Bridge.
 I grabbed pizza (it rivaled New York City’s) and ice cream and sat watching the crowds flow in and out of the square in front of Saint Stephen’s Cathedral.

 As the sun dipped below the horizon, I made my way to the 1888 Baroque-style Turkish Baths at Széchenyi in City Park, my towel and swimsuit stuffed in my backpack.
 For the equivalent of $7, I had the use of all the mineral pools of varying temperatures from ice cold plunges to naturally hot pools, saunas and steam rooms.
 Faucets on ancient pipes in the sauna could be turned on to refill your water bottle, which reminded me of the fire hydrants around the city that also have a device allowing people to refill with delicious tap water.
 Water was flowing from everywhere, I had never seen anything quite like it.

 One thing I’m embarrassed about is that I didn’t experience Hungarian food.
-The immigrant cultures of Turkish and Italian were so prominent, with gyro shops and pizza restaurants everywhere, there wasn’t much of a draw to heavy Hungarian food.
+The immigrant cultures of Turkey and Italy are so prominent, with gyro shops and pizza restaurants everywhere, there wasn’t much of a draw to heavy Hungarian food.
 Still, I did learn the importance of Paprika (a mild pepper powder) in every dish- like in goulash (pronounced gulyas) and paprikash.
 Onions, garlic, potatoes, paprika and bacon make the basis for most Hungarian dishes, which run close to 3,000 calories per serving.

 Another interesting tidbit is that the 500-year-old coffee culture, brought in by the Ottoman Empire, had created more than 400 cafes by the 19th Century.
 Intellectuals and writers would gather, chain smoking and waxing poetic in their caffeinated excitement.
 The culture was squashed by the communists after WWII, but it’s made a comeback since their independence in 1989.
-Coffee ‘take away’ and drip coffee isn’t very popular, so chains like Starbucks and McCafe have adjusted by serving espresso in china teacups.
+Coffee “take away” (as the Europeans call it) and drip coffee isn’t very popular, so chains like Starbucks and McCafe have adjusted by serving espresso in china teacups.

-As I rode the bus back out to the airport, a day and a half after my arrival, the scene looked more familiar in the light and more reasonable than my initial assessment.
-Of course there would be malls outside of this bustling city with English billboards- Hungarian is one of the top 5 most difficult languages in the world after all.
-With communism over, this country had sprung at the opportunity to connect with the capitalist west- and they play the part well.
+As I rode the bus back out to the airport, a day and a half after my arrival, the scene looked more familiar in the light and more fitting.
+Of course there would be malls outside of this bustling city with English billboards; Hungarian is one of the top 5 most difficult languages in the world after all.
+With communism over, this country leapt at the opportunity to connect with the capitalist west and it’s worked out well.

 Budapest, known as the Paris of the east, should be on everyone’s bucket list; I know I can’t wait to return.